gesteves/guyman/README.md

-Generates a Spotify playlist tailored to the workouts of the day from TrainerRoad or TrainingPeaks.
+Generates Spotify playlists tailored to the workouts of the day from TrainerRoad or TrainingPeaks.